Welcome to the Languages Department

 Show me the money…

-We believe that developing these vital communication skills is necessary for preparing you for your role as a Global Citizen.
+If you use languages at work, your salary can be increased by up to 20%.
+Developing these vital communication skills is necessary for preparing you for your role as a Global Citizen.

 Did You Know?